With decreasing attention spans and everyone using small screens, it makes sense to publish 300 word blog posts, right?

 6 data backed reasons for inspiring you to create long-form evergreen content

 If you’re wondering if long-form content will fit your niche, then look no further than BuzzFeed.

 Another brilliant example is Wait But Why – a blog that publishes long insightful content (1500+ words) once per week.

 These examples have proven sustainability compared to the old short form content mill formulas popular a few years ago.
 Search engines reward long form content.

 Are they even sustaining their current traffic at such a low posting frequency?

-Their articles go crazy viral earning hundreds of thousands of shares.
+Their articles go crazy viral earning hundreds of thousands of shares compared to similar short form content.
 Their post on Generation Y got more than 2 million shares.

 Their research-backed piece on Artificial Intelligence impressed Elon Musk.